Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 With Rosetta Stone, you have your choice between a 3-month, 12-month and lifetime subscription.
 The monthly options only include access to one language, whereas the lifetime plan grants you access to all Rosetta Stone languages (over 20 of them in total).

-The 3-month plan costs around $12 per month; the 12-month plan is $8 per month; and the lifetime subscription costs around $180.
+The 3-month plan costs around $16 per month; the 12-month plan is $14 per month; and the lifetime subscription is usually on sale for around $200.

 Then jumping over to Duolingo, you already know by now that they offer a free plan.
 Again, while everyone loves free stuff (including myself), this plan does come with some serious drawbacks.

-So if the free plan won’t cut it, Duolingo also offers a Plus Plan, which is a paid subscription.
+So if the free plan won’t cut it, Duolingo also offers a Super Plan, which is a paid subscription.
 It costs $84 per year, or $7 per month.

-For upgrading to the Plus plan, Duolingo removes all of the ads, includes unlimited hearts, allows unlimited test out attempts, and adds personalized lessons to review your mistakes.
+For upgrading to the Super Plan, Duolingo removes all of the ads, includes unlimited hearts, allows unlimited test out attempts, and adds personalized lessons to review your mistakes.

 So if you compare the paid plans from both companies, pricing is extremely close.
-You’re looking at around $7 to $8 per month for a full year for either company, so it’s just too close to declare a winner here.
+You’re looking at around $7 to $14 per month for a full year for either company, so it’s just too close to declare a true winner here.

 Don’t get me wrong, there are some benefits to Duolingo and I would choose it in certain circumstances.
 For example, if you’re just seeking a free resource to brush up on a language you took in high school (like Spanish), or you’re just having some light fun with learning a new language, Duolingo is the obvious choice.